 Resettlements in India

-2377 families from a total of eight villages will be resettled for the development and construction of the new greenfield airport in Noida, India.
+2377 families from eight villages will be resettled for the development and construction of the new greenfield airport in Noida, India.
 Most of the area earmarked for the new airport is agricultural land.
 The Gautam Buddha Nagar Administration, part of the government of Uttar Pradesh, is responsible for and is handling the resettlement and compensation process for the families affected.
 Compensation for the displaced families is in accordance with established government processes in India and falls under the “Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act” (RFCTLARR Act, 2013).
 Most families are paid cash for their land and receive an offer of new accommodation.
 The proportion of women affected by the resettlement is approximately 49%.
 The process of resettlement started in 2020 and should be completed during 2023.